myersm0/what-was-said/docs/DEVELOPMENT.md

 ## Adding a New CLI Command

 1. Add case to `match positional.first()` in main.rs
-2. Implement logic (often calling storage functions, or in a new module)
+2. Implement logic in the appropriate module (or a new one)
 3. Update `print_usage()`

 ## Common Maintenance Tasks